-Not only does he share his best language learning advice freely online, he’s also honest on what, and how long it takes to learn a language.
+Not only does he share his best language learning advice freely online, but he’s also honest about what, and how long it takes to learn a language.

 Needless to say, Steve is quite an inspirational figure, and it’s a pleasure to interview him here on Smart Language Learner.

 Here are some great quotes of wisdom from Steve I found on his website and social media channels:

 Don’t try and remember anything when you’re learning a second language.